hatredholder/Pizza-Delivery-FastAPI/README.md

 :pizza: :pizza: :pizza:

 A Pizza Delivery API project built to learn FastAPI and SQLAlchemy.
+Uses JWT Authentication.

 Scroll down to see the **Instructions** on how to launch this project properly.